 Hemp improves soil health by acting as a cover crop that preserves topsoil and shades out other weeds, and by bringing diversity to crop rotations.
 Hemp also roots deep into the soil, which helps prevent erosion, and loosen the soil so more delicate plants can grow after.
 These roots can also draw nutrients from deep soil and when hemp leaves are shed, these nutrients like minerals and nitrogen, are returned to the soil.

 Hemp is also easy on soil and returns 60% of the nutrients it takes as it grows (if it’s dried in the field).
 Because of this, hemp has been grown on the same soil for 20 years without soil depletion.
 In comparison, cotton needs to be rotated out with a different plant every few years, or the soil won’t have enough of the right nutrients needed.

-Also, because of hemp's ability to replenish the soil, it doesn’t need to be frequently rotated, so the same plants can be harvested a few times before replanting takes place.
+Thanks to hemp's ability to replenish the soil, it doesn’t need to be frequently rotated, so the same plants can be harvested a few times before replanting takes place.
 This is a huge win as far as saving resources, time, money, and labor go.

 16. HEMP CAN GROW IN A VARIETY OF LOCATIONS

 Another benefit of hemp is that it can be grown all over the world.
 While other crops, like cotton, need more specific environments, hemp is much more flexible.
 Of course, hemp fares best in certain climates and soils, but because of its resilience, it’s currently being grown in disparate countries like China (where most hemp is currently grown), Australia, France, Romania, Chile, Canada, and the United States, to name a few.